freenas/freenas-docs/userguide/storage.rst

        :menuselection:`Storage --> Pools`.
        After the scrub completes, try :guilabel:`Offline` again before proceeding.

-#ifdef freenas
-#.
-If the hardware is not AHCI capable, shut down the system to
-    physically replace the disk.
-When finished, return to the |web-ui|
-    and locate the OFFLINE disk.
 #endif freenas
+#ifdef truenas
+1. Click |ui-options| on the disk entry, then :guilabel:`Offline` to change the disk status to OFFLINE.
+This step removes the device from the pool and prevents swap issues. *Warning:* encrypted disks that are set :guilabel:`OFFLINE` cannot be set back :guilabel:`ONLINE`.
+    Click :guilabel:`Offline` and pull the disk.
+If there is no :guilabel:`Offline` but only :guilabel:`Replace`, the disk is already offlined and this step can be skipped.

+    .. note:: If the process of changing the disk status to OFFLINE fails with a "disk offline failed - no valid replicas" message, the pool must be scrubbed first with the :guilabel:`Scrub Pool` button in
+       :menuselection:`Storage --> Pools`.
+       After the scrub completes, try :guilabel:`Offline` again before proceeding.

+#endif truenas

-#.
-After the disk is replaced and is showing as OFFLINE, click
+2. After the disk is replaced and is showing as OFFLINE, click
     |ui-options| on the disk again and then :guilabel:`Replace`.
     Select the replacement disk from the drop-down menu and click the :guilabel:`REPLACE DISK` button.
 After clicking the